Novaissance/Novaissance/README.md

 - JSON schema support for signal configuration
 - Extensible backtesting framework

-Explore CelestialSignals in its [repository](https://github.com/Novaissance/Celestial_Signals).
+Explore CelestialSignals in its [repository] On Progress 🛠️.

 ## 💫 Why Astrology and Crypto?